Miss Match: Production

 The series was executive produced by Darren Star, who also directed the pilot, and Jeff Rake, who wrote the pilot, as well as David Nevins and Brian Grazer.
-After Alicia Silverstone, the first actors cast in Miss Match were David Conrad, Lake Bell and James Roday in February 2003.
+After Alicia Silverstone, the first actors cast in Miss Match were David Conrad, Lake Bell and James Roday Rodriguez in February 2003.
 This was followed by the casting of Ryan O'Neal, as the divorce attorney father of Silverstone's character, and Jodi Long, in early March 2003.

 NBC ordered Miss Match (then titled Miss/Match) to series in May 2003.
 In December 2003 NBC added four episodes to the order for Miss Match, bringing the total number of produced episodes to 17.

 Reception

 Based on 12 reviews, the show holds an 83% approval rating on review aggregator Rotten Tomatoes.
 The critics consensus reads, "With the incredibly charming Alicia Silverstone at the helm, Miss Match is a sweet romantic comedy with echoes of Sex and the City."